square/intro-to-d3/z03-data-binding.md

   </div>
 </div>

 Ok!
 That was the basics of D3!
+We've got a few more complex examples, but they mostly build on what we've already shown.

 <a href="{{ "/examples" | prepend: site.baseurl }}" class="giant-button">
   Next